sap-tutorials/btp-foundation/tutorials/cp-kyma-download-cli/cp-kyma-download-cli.md

     Client Version: version.Info{Major:"1", Minor:"22", GitVersion:"v1.22.2",GitCommit:"8b5a19147530eaac9476b0ab82980b4088bbc1b2", GitTreeState:"clean",BuildDate:"2021-09-15T21:31:32Z", GoVersion:"go1.16.8", Compiler:"gc", Platform:"darwin/amd64"}
     ```

-### Download the Kyma runtime kubeconfig
+### Download the SAP BTP, Kyma runtime kubeconfig

 The kubectl tool relies on a configuration file called kubeconfig to configure access to the cluster.
 Follow the instructions to learn how to obtain it from both SAP BTP cockpit and Kyma dashboard.

 To obtain kubeconfig from SAP BTP cockpit:

-1. Within your SAP BTP account, navigate to the sub-account with Kyma runtime enabled.
+1. Within your SAP BTP account, navigate to the sub-account with SAP BTP, Kyma runtime enabled.

 2. In the **Overview** section, scroll down to the **Kyma Environment** details.